gauravkanojia/web-server-log-parser/README.md

 1. Eclipse IDE has been used to develop this project.
 2. This project was tested as a runnable JAR file as well as through the Eclipse Utility `Run Configurations`.
 3. JUnit test classes have not been written for this project.
+4. All the `System.out.println` statements should be replaced by `logger` statements for a production ready code.
-4. Reach out to me: gisgaurav@gmail.com
+5. Reach out to me: gisgaurav@gmail.com